Nvidia DGX: DGX Station

-The DGX station is water-cooled to better manage the heat of almost 1500W of total system components, this allows it to keep a noise range under 35 dB under load.
+The DGX station is water-cooled to better manage the heat of almost 1500W of total system components, this allows it to keep a noise range below 35 dB under load.
 This, among other features, made this system a compelling purchase for customers without the infrastructure to run rackmount DGX systems, which can be loud, output a lot of heat, and take up a large area.
 This was Nvidia's first venture into bringing high performance computing deskside, which has since remained a prominent marketing strategy for Nvidia.

 DGX-2

 The Nvidia DGX-2, the successor to the DGX-1, uses sixteen Volta-based V100 32 GB (second generation) cards in a single unit.
 It was announced on 27 March 2018.
 The DGX-2 delivers 2 Petaflops with 512 GB of shared memory for tackling massive datasets and uses NVSwitch for high-bandwidth internal communication.
 DGX-2 has a total of 512 GB of HBM2 memory, a total of 1.5 TB of DDR4.
 Also present are eight 100 Gbit/s InfiniBand cards and 30.72 TB of SSD storage, all enclosed within a massive 10U rackmount chassis and drawing up to 10 kW under maximum load.
 The initial price for the DGX-2 was $399,000.

 The DGX-2 differs from other DGX models in that it contains two separate GPU daughterboards, each with eight GPUs.
 These boards are connected by an NVSwitch system that allows for full bandwidth communication across all GPUs in the system, without additional latency between boards.

 A higher performance variant of the DGX-2, the DGX-2H, was offered as well.
 The DGX-2H replaced the DGX-2's dual Intel Xeon Platinum 8168's with upgraded dual Intel Xeon Platinum 8174's.
 This upgrade does not increase core count per system, as both CPUs are 24 cores, nor does it enable any new functions of the system, but it does increase the base frequency of the CPUs from 2.7 GHz to 3.1 GHz.